Two trips for 2022:

-Arrive May 3, depart for home May 19.
+Arrive May 3, depart for home on May 19.

-Our 16-night all-new textile tour of Uzbekistan checks another fabulous adventure off your bucket list!
+Our 16-17 night all-new textile tours of Uzbekistan check another fabulous adventure off your bucket list!
+Scroll to the end for COST and SIGN UP INFO.

 Uzbekistan was an important trade center on the Silk Route, the ancient trade route linking China to the Mediterranean.
 And the textiles of Uzbekistan are stunning.
-It’s home to exquisite, handwoven silk ikats (right) as well as four UNESCO World Cultural Heritage Sites.
-An Uzbek native textile expert will accompany our small group during the trip to be sure we meet the most talented artisans, and see the best textiles and most stunning architecture.
+It’s home to exquisite, handwoven silk ikats as well as four UNESCO World Cultural Heritage Sites.
+An Uzbek native textile expert will accompany our small group during the trip to be sure we meet the most talented textile masters and see the most beautiful weaving and embroidery.

 The trip begins and ends in the exciting city of Tashkent.
 Along the whole route, we will visit exquisite blue-tiled madrasas and museums, as well as bustling handicraft bazaars.
 And true to our name, everywhere we’ll go ‘Behind the Scenes’ to meet silk ikat dyers and weavers, wood block printers, embroidery and ceramic masters, and more.

 Next we’ll head for the Ferghana Valley, home of the most renowned ikat weavers.
-Over the course of four days there, we’ll visit many artisans, the textile bazaar and a silk factory.
-We’ll also learn to make some authentic dishes in our cooking class.
-Later we’re off to Samarkand by fast train.
-This interesting city lies right on the Silk Road.
+Later we’re off by fast train to Samarkand.
 Seasoned travelers consider Samarkand as one of the most beautiful cities in the world and we shall see why.

 Next we’ll visit Bukhara, a UNESCO World Heritage site.
-We will travel there either by car or via the sleek, new train, if it is up and running.
 Blue mosques and textile bazaars also abound in this fabulous historical city.
-Next we drive to Khiva, skirting the Kyzylkum or Red Sand Desert, to see its wondrous architecture and carpet knotters before heading back to Tashkent for our last day.
+Later we drive to Khiva, skirting the Kyzylkum or Red Sand Desert, to see its wondrous architecture and carpet knotters.
+Then we head back to Tashkent, with luggage full of wonderful treasures and heads swirling with unforgettable memories!

-Arrive in Tashkent, the Uzbek capital, on May 3.
+We’ll fly into Tashkent, the Uzbek capital.
 The guide and I will meet you at the airport then we’ll check in to our hotel.
-There you can spend the day relaxing, or go out with us to explore the neighborhood.
-We may visit modern building of Chorsu Bazaar, or the Art Gallery of Uzbekistan, or the Human House Studio and Gallery where you can shop Uzbek arts and crafts, or enjoy cup of tea or coffee.
+There you can spend the rest of the day relaxing, or go out with us to explore the neighborhood.
+We may visit the modern building of the Chorsu Bazaar, or the Art Gallery of Uzbekistan, or the Human House Studio and Gallery where you can shop Uzbek arts and crafts, or enjoy cup of tea or coffee.
 (If you are interested in having interesting clothes custom-made, you can order them today.
 Then when we return to Tashkent at the end of the trip, your order will be ready for pick up.)

 Depending on what time you arrive, we’ll eat lunch and/or dinner as a group this first day.
 In Tashkent, we’ll also admire the turquoise-tiled domes of the historical buildings such as the 16th Barak-Khan Madrasa complex.
 While in the old city, we’ll also visit a famous woodblock print studio and an embroidery workshop.
 The State Museum of Applied Arts showcases some of the best historical artistic examples of the textiles of Uzbekistan.